Shawn Price

-Shawn Price (born March 28, 1970) is an American former professional football defensive end in the NFL for the Tampa Bay Buccaneers, Carolina Panthers, Buffalo Bills, and San Diego Chargers.
-He played college football at the University of the Pacific, as well as Sierra College, which is located in Rocklin, California.
+Shawn Price (born March 28, 1970) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Tampa Bay Buccaneers, Carolina Panthers, Buffalo Bills, and San Diego Chargers.
+He played college football for the Pacific Tigers, as well as at Sierra College, which is located in Rocklin, California.
 He was selected by the Carolina Panthers in the 31st round with the 62nd pick in the 1995 NFL expansion draft.